AndreasKvammen/ML_dust_detection/README.md

 The CNN achieved a 96\%± 1\% overall classification accuracy and a 94\%± 2\% precision, trained and tested over 10 runs with randomly selected training and testing data sets.

 ## CNN Classification of Triggered Snapshot WaveForm (TSWF) data
 The folder "CDF_file_classification" contains the trained CNN classifier and the MatLab code to classify the Triggered Snapshot WaveForm (TSWF) data product (.cdf files).
 A sample script and the needed functions are included in order to classify a sample (.cdf) file "solo_L2_rpw-tds-surv-tswf-e_20211004_V01.cdf".
-The folder contain the following files:
+The folder contains the following files:
   1. model_run_GitHub - is a folder containing the trained model in .pb format
   2. solo_L2_rpw-tds-surv-tswf-e_20211004_V01.cdf - is a sample file containing all triggered waveforms from October 4th, 2021, downloaded from https://rpw.lesia.obspm.fr/roc/data/pub/solo/rpw/data/L2/tds_wf_e/
   2. cdf_CNN_classifier.m - is a MatLab script that automatically classifies the triggered waveforms, contained in file "solo_L2_rpw-tds-surv-tswf-e_20211004_V01.cdf", and plots the classifycation results using the trained CNN classifier in folder "model_run_GitHub"